maximedrn/opensea-automatic-bulk-upload-and-sale/extension-tools/collection-scraper/README.md

 ---

-**Please ensure that [OpenSea Automatic Bulk Upload and Sale](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale) bot works on your computer before reading and purchasing this repository**.
+**Please ensure that [OpenSea Automatic Bulk Upload and Sale](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale) bot works on your computer before reading and purchasing this tool**.
 Please read the README file before using this tool, opening a problem or a discussion, or contacting me.
 ➜ Open an issue?
 Provide your operating system and detail your error.
 ➜ Make sure you have the latest modules and bot installed.